×

 • A camera bag to transport all your photography equipment and some other items.

-• A 3-stop and 6-stop ND filter to shoot waterfalls and rivers.
+• A 6-stop ND filter to shoot waterfalls and rivers.

 • A CPL (circular polarizer filter).